UC-Davis-molecular-computing/scadnano/README.md

 ## Relation of grid_position and position to side and main view display
 The main view and side views are 2D representations of a 3D object.
 The views display helices in the following way.
+First, each helix in a group is translated by its group's `position.x` and `position.y` values, and rotated clockwise by the group's `pitch` angle.
+The description below is relative to this translation and rotation.

 Each helix has a 3D *(x,y,z)* position (grid_position is simply a special type of position, and a position is calculated from the grid_position if a grid is used.)
 The *z* and *y* coordinates are shown in the side view, with *z* increasing to the right and *y* increasing to the bottom (so-called "screen coordinates", which invert *y* compared to Cartesian coordinates).